-METALS-LME copper slips more than 1% on bleak China data
+METALS-LME copper slips from 1-1/2-mth high on weak China data

 * CODELCO: Prices of copper will remain depressed through next year due to continued uncertainty caused by global trade tensions, local media on Friday cited top copper producer Codelco’s chief executive officer, Octavio Araneda, as saying.

-* CHINA ALUMINIUM: China’s primary aluminium output in August fell 0.5% from the previous month to 2.97 million tonnes, data released by the National Bureau of Statistics showed, as unexpected outages at two key smelters dented production.
+* CHINA ALUMINIUM: China’s primary aluminium output in August fell 0.5% from the previous month to 2.97 million tonnes, official data showed, as unexpected outages at two key smelters dented production.

 * TIN SPREAD: The difference between LME cash to three-month tin contract CMSN0-3 flipped to discount after staying in the premium zone for six straight sessions, signalling that nearby supplies have become less tight.